bhopals/ESLNotes/APRIL-2022.md

 - A dominant narrative of a relationship
 - That is a very hard narrative to sell to people
 - In democracy sentiment of people do matter
+- You do terrorism by night and business as usual by day